 24-Week Educational Course

-Before enrolling in the 24-week Educational Course: Men At Work, a man must attend an Information Session and go through an Application Interview, as described below.
+Before enrolling in the 24-week Educational Course: Men At Work, a man must attend an Application Interview, as described below.

 The session covers: